-The Central Musgrave project incorporates two granted exploration licences (EL5220, EL4587) and four exploration licence applications (ELA118/96, ELA185/96, ELA367/09, ELA368/09) covering 6,843km which are held 100% by PepinNini subsidiary NiCul Minerals Limited.
-The Woodroffe Joint Venture Project includes one granted exploration licence EL5185 and two exploration licence applications (ELA278/82, ELA491/94) covering 1,379km where NiCul Minerals is earning a 51% interest in the project under a Farm-in and Joint Venture Agreement with Rio Tinto Ltd subsidiary Rio Tinto Exploration Pty Limited.
-The current extension to the original agreement is due to expire at the end of December 2015 and PepinNini will not have met the farm-in commitment, as the two exploration licence applications have not been granted.
-PepinNini is currently in discussion to agree a further extension.
-The Spinifex Range Project comprises two granted exploration licences (E69/2864, E69/3191) covering 782 km which are held 100% by Phosphate Australia Limited but where NiCul Minerals has an option agreement to explore and potentially purchase 80% of the project within a two year period for a consideration of \$500,000.
+The Central Musgrave project incorporates two granted exploration licences (EL5220, EL4587) and four exploration licence applications (ELA118/96, ELA185/96, ELA367/09, ELA368/09) covering 6,843 km2 which are held 100% by PepinNini subsidiary NiCul Minerals Limited.
+The Woodroffe Joint Venture Project includes one granted exploration licence EL5185 and two exploration licence applications (ELA278/82, ELA491/94) covering 1,379 km2 where NiCul Minerals is earning a 51% interest in the project under a Farm-in and Joint Venture Agreement with Rio Tinto Ltd subsidiary Rio Tinto Exploration Pty Limited.
+The current extension to the original agreement is due expire at the end of December 2015 and PepinNini are currently in discussion to agree a further extension.
+The Spinifex Range Project comprises two granted exploration licences (E69/2864, E69/3191) covering 782 km2 which are held 100% by Phosphate Australia Limited but where NiCul Minerals has an option agreement to explore and potentially purchase 80% of the project within a two year period for a consideration of

+\$500,000.
 If the option to purchase the project is exercised then the Company will form an 80%:20% Joint Venture with Phosphate Australia Limited.

-In June 2015, NiCul Minerals Ltd surrendered tenement EL4780 Pine Ridge located in the eastern Musgrave Province, following a review of the work undertaken across the tenement which concluded that the nickel copper sulphide prospectivity of the tenement had been adequately tested and discounted.
+In June 2015 NiCul Minerals Ltd surrendered tenement EL4780 Pine Ridge located in the eastern Musgrave Province, following a review of the work undertaken across the tenement which concluded that the nickel copper sulphide prospectivity of the tenement had been adequately tested and discounted.
 Information from the exploration of this tenement over 7 years has been retained by the Company and contributes to the Central Musgrave Project data.